jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-actuator.md

 directory where you cloned the `spring-boot-data-geode` project (**not** in `spring-boot-data-geode/spring-geode-samples/boot/actuator/`).

-If you wish to adjust the log levels of VMware GemFire or Spring Boot while running the client and server applications, then you can set the log levels of the individual Loggers (i.e. `org.apache` and `org.springframework`) in `src/main/resources/logback.xml`:
+If you wish to adjust the log levels of [vmware-gemfire-name] or Spring Boot while running the client and server applications, then you can set the log levels of the individual Loggers (i.e. `org.apache` and `org.springframework`) in `src/main/resources/logback.xml`: